SPAAM-community/AMDirT/docs/source/index.rst

 🛠️ **AMDirT**: `AncientMetagenomeDir <https://github.com/SPAAM-community/ancientmetagenomedir>`_ Toolkit  🛠️

 AMDirT is a toolkit for interacting with the AncientMetagenomeDir metadata repository of ancient metagenomic samples and ancient microbial genomes.

-This tool provides ways to validate AncientMetagenomeDir submissions, explore and download sequencing data for ancient microbial and environmental (meta)genomes, and automatically prepare input samplesheets for a range of bioinformatic processing pipelines.
+This tool provides ways to explore and download sequencing data for ancient microbial and environmental (meta)genomes, automatically prepare input samplesheets for a range of bioinformatic processing pipelines, and to validate AncientMetagenomeDir submissions.

 For more information on installation see: :doc:`README`.
 For how to use the toolkit (tutorials, how-toes, references) please see the table of contents.